Introduction

 Businesses can integrate a payment gateway using different methods depending on their technical capabilities and platform requirements.

-• Hosted Payment Gateway: This option redirects customers to a third-party payment page to complete the transaction.
-It is easy to set up but may reduce conversion rates due to redirections.
+- Hosted Payment Gateway: This option redirects customers to a third-party payment page to complete the transaction.
+It is easy to set up, but it may reduce conversion rates due to redirections.

 During integration, businesses must ensure that the gateway is compatible with their existing backend infrastructure and supports multiple payment options, including credit/debit cards, UPI, net banking, and digital wallets.